kevinstewart1/group-policy/README.md

   <br/>
   Step 2:
   <br />
-  I’ll expand the tree until I’ve reached the example domain tree and find the Developers OU inside it.To create a new policy, right click on the Developer option and select the first menu entry: Create a GPO in this domain and Link it here.<br/>
+  I’ll expand the tree until I’ve reached the example domain tree and find the Developers OU inside it.
+To create a new policy, right click on the Developer option and select the first menu entry: Create a GPO in this domain and Link it here.<br/>
   <img src="https://i.imgur.com/098Na3c.jpg" height="70%" width="70%"
 <br />
 <br />